dainst/chronontology-backend/docs/dataset-management.md

 # Dataset based access management

+The connected backend has the ability to provide access control for groups of documents known as **datasets**.
+For these datasets, users can be granted permissions to perform certain operations, like **read** or **modify**.

+## Basic rules

+In general, if a document is not assigned to any dataset, it can be read by anyone and modified only by logged in users.

+If a documents belongs to a dataset or a new one should be created and assigned to a dataset, the user needs **editor** grade permissions for that dataset in order to do so.
+For reading documents assigned to a datagroup, the user need **reader** level permissions for that dataset.
+This also applies to search, which is a variation of read.
+When searching for documents, only documents are shown which are either not assigned to any dataset or which are assigned to datasets the user has **read** permissions.

-Before going into detail with the behaviour of the endpoints regarding dataset based access management, it is important to notice that a user successfully authenticated under the name **admin** has the right to do anything, regardless of wether or not beeing explicitely assigned rights to any dataset group.
+The user with the user name **admin** has special permissions.
+Once successfully authenticated under the name ***admin*** has the right to do anything, regardless of wether or not beeing explicitely assigned rights to any dataset group.

 ## POST /:typeName/